Can I Sue a Public Storage Facility?

 If You Want to Sue a Storage Facility, Speak With a Lawyer

 You feel great relief when your lawyer tells you your lawsuit may have a chance.
-You won't get the property back, but you may be compensated for at least some of your losses.
-Besides, you feel the storage facility is responsible for the burst pipe and should have to pay for the damage, no matter what the rental agreement might say.
-Please remember that the above is a hypothetical situation and whether you have a legal claim with a chance of success will depend on the rental agreement, how your property was damaged, and other unique aspects of your situation.
+You won't get the property back but may recover some of your losses.
+Besides, you feel the storage facility caused the burst pipe and should have to pay for the damage, no matter what the rental agreement might say.
+Please remember that the above is a hypothetical situation, and whether you have a legal claim with a chance of success will depend on the rental agreement, how your property got damaged, and other unique aspects of your situation.

 As you can see, rental agreements strongly favor self-service storage facilities.
-So if you believe a storage facility is responsible for the loss of or damage to your property, you should consult an experienced contracts attorney.
-You may also want to speak to a personal injury attorney who could help you with conversion and gross negligence claims.
-Your lawyers can give you legal advice about your potential claim and give you some perspective on whether legal action is worth the hassle.
+So, if you believe a storage facility caused your property's loss or damage, you should consult an experienced contracts attorney.
+You may also want to speak to a personal injury attorney who could offer legal help with conversion and gross negligence claims.
+Your lawyers can tell you about your potential claim and give you some perspective on whether legal action is worth the hassle.

 Was this helpful?